★ Best Pokemon Tier List

 |

 Blaine’s Fire-types are weak to Water, Rock, and Ground moves.
 Squirtle or any strong Water-type makes this fight easy.
-Make sure your levels are a few points higher to survive his Fire Blast and other hot attacks.
+Make sure your levels are a few points higher to survive his Fire Blast and other Fire attacks.

 | Volcano Badge | TM38 |

 The Volcano Badge unlocks Waterfall as a field move, letting you scale waterfalls.
+Your Pokemon's Special Stats will also increase with this badge as well.

 | Pokemon | Type | Abilities | Moves |